Molecular Tools for the Manipulation of Size, Surface Chemistry and Assemblies of Metal Nanoparticles

-Dr. Bhagavatula L. V. Prasad of Physical/Materials Chemistry Division, National Chemical Laboratory (CSIR-NCL) will be delivering a lecture in the Research Seminar series on 7th September 2016, Wednesday from 2:30 pm to 3:30pm.
-The venue is AU Auditorium, School of Engineering and Applied Science, Ahmedabad University, GICT Building, Central Campus Navrangpura, Ahmedabad.
+Dr Bhagavatula L. V. Prasad of Physical/Materials Chemistry Division, National Chemical Laboratory (CSIR-NCL) will be delivering a lecture in the Research Seminar series on 7th September 2016, Wednesday from 2:30 pm to 3:30 pm.
+The venue is Ahmedabad University Auditorium, School of Engineering and Applied Science, Ahmedabad University, GICT Building, Central Campus Navrangpura, Ahmedabad.

-Dr. Prasad obtained his Ph D from Hyderabad Central University in 1997 under the supervision of Professor T. P. Radhakrishnan.
-He started working in the area of nanomaterials during his two post-doctoral stints; one at Tokyo Institute of Technology (TITECH) with a two year JSPS fellowship and a one year Research Associateship; and the other at Kansas State University (KSU) with a two and a half year NASA sponsored project.
-While the TITECH work was on nanographite and its intercalation compounds, his work in KSU was on metal based nanoparticles with emphasis on size and shape control.
-Currently at NCL, his group is working on novel methods to prepare metal nanoparticles, nanoparticle and molecular self-assemblies and their applications with interest in the areas of bio-nano conjugates and their applications and surface functionalization of nanoparticles.
-He is a recipient of several awards: he was elected as Fellow of the Indian Academy of Sciences, Bangalore in 2014; received the Young Career Award-DST Nanomission in 2013; was awarded with a Bronze Medal by the Chemical Research Society of India in 2013, a Materials Research Society of India medal in 2012, and a CSIR-RAMAN Fellowship in 2012 and he was honored as the Scientist of the year by the NCL Research Foundation in 2009.
+Dr Prasad obtained his Ph D from Hyderabad Central University in 1997 under the supervision of Professor T. P. Radhakrishnan.
+He started working in the area of nanomaterials during his two post-doctoral stints; one at Tokyo Institute of Technology (TITECH) with a two-year JSPS fellowship and a one-year Research Associateship; and the other at Kansas State University (KSU) with a two and a half year NASA sponsored project.
+While the TITECH work was on nano graphite and its intercalation compounds, his work in KSU was on metal-based nanoparticles with emphasis on size and shape control.
+Currently, at NCL, his group is working on novel methods to prepare metal nanoparticles, nanoparticle and molecular self-assemblies and their applications with interest in the areas of bio-nano conjugates and their applications and surface functionalization of nanoparticles.
+He is a recipient of several awards: he was elected as a Fellow of the Indian Academy of Sciences, Bangalore in 2014; received the Young Career Award-DST Nanomission in 2013; was awarded with a Bronze Medal by the Chemical Research Society of India in 2013, a Materials Research Society of India medal in 2012, and a CSIR-RAMAN Fellowship in 2012 and he was honoured as the Scientist of the year by the NCL Research Foundation in 2009.